-We are inundated with messages about what is love from all sides, dating advice columns, songs, movies, media etc. But it is important to exercise judgment and be selective about which definition we follow.
+We are inundated with messages about what is love from all sides, be it dating advice columns, songs, movies, media, etc. But it is important to exercise judgment and be selective about which definition we should and shouldn’t follow.

 We have been fed this illusion that if your partner really loves you deeply, they will feel deep & intense emotions like jealousy and possessiveness for you.